Assaulted Women's and Children's Counsellor/Advocate Program (AWCCA) (C137)

 - grade 12 English (C or U)

-- All applicants are required to attend an online information session.
+- All applicants are required to attend an online information session to learn more about the AWCCA program.
 You can register for an information session by visiting C137 Info Session page.
 Please email awcca@georgebrown.ca if you cannot attend the online information session.
-During the online information session you will learn more about the AWCCA program and receive a short digital questionnaire to be completed and returned via email within three days of your session.
-Information about where and how to return the questionnaire will be provided at the information session.

 ** Mature Student Status (19 years of age or older and no OSSD)